Dajnowicz/Seahawks_Application2019/README.md

 ```

 *Players Carousel*

-I used basic switch case to change number of players.
+used basic switch case to change number of players.
 Thats how i got them to rotate and do full run from 0 to n where n is equals to number of players.

 *Scroll View*

 Changed the basic scroller to my custom one.
 Code can by found in [this directory](https://github.com/Dajnowicz/Seahawks_Application2019/blob/master/SeahawksApp/Resources.xaml)

 **IDEAS**